nimcastano/c0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   - When does the arrow function's code get executed?
     When it gets called inside the function bar's code block, if it gets called inside the function bar's code block.
 - How does the value of `this` differ between standard functions and arrow functions?
-  The standard function refers to the closest parent object.
-The arrow function refers to the Window object since it is at the root of the DOM.
+  The this in a standard function refers to the calling object.
+The this in an arrow function depends on its lexical scope.

 ## Notes